 Currently, Cloudways offers five cloud providers for you to choose from:

 - Google Cloud Platform

-Out of these, I have tried DigitalOcean.
+Out of these, I have tried DigitalOcean only.
 So, note that this review is mostly based on that experience.

 Free Let’s Encrypt SSL

 Let’s Encrypt is a popular Certificate Authority providing free domain validated SSL certificates.
-Although formed recently in 2014, it has gained a lot of traction due to its nature.
+Although formed recently in 2014, it has gained a lot of traction due to its free pricing.

-Cloudways offers to enable Let’s Encrypt certificate for each of your applications without any further costs.
+Cloudways allows enabling Let’s Encrypt certificate for each of your applications without any further costs.
 There is an auto-renewal feature too.

-In addition to this, you can also install certificates issued by other authorities.
+In addition to that, you can also install certificates issued by other authorities.

 Varnish Cache is another technology that accelerates your applications further.
-This works in addition to the WordPress caching mentioned above.
+This works as another layer of caching over the WordPress page caching.
 You rarely get this feature on shared hosts.

 Since Varnish sits in front of Nginx or Apache, the requests get served even before it makes it inside.